 The name comes from a Swahili phrase that goes “matunda ya Kwanza” meaning “first fruits”.
-This because Dr Karenga, upon creating the organization US, researched several harvest celebrations in African culture, and Kwanzaa was created as a combination of several aspects of these festivities.
+This is because Dr. Karenga, upon creating the organization US, researched several harvest celebrations in African culture, and Kwanzaa was created as a combination of several aspects of these festivities.

-Every family has their own way of celebrating Kwanzaa, however, most celebrations are lively and involve singing, dancing, storytelling and large meals, with foods from different African countries.
+Every family has its way of celebrating Kwanzaa, however, most celebrations are lively and involve singing, dancing, storytelling, and large meals, with foods from different African countries.

-Traditionally, each family has their own Kinara, a candle holder, that has seven candles.
-Each candle represents one of the seven principles that Dr Kaulana saw fit for the African-American community to celebrate on this week, each principle representing values of the African Culture.
+Traditionally, each family has its own Kinara, a candle holder, that has seven candles.
+Each candle represents one of the seven principles that Dr. Kaulana saw fit for the African-American community to celebrate this week, each principle representing values of the African Culture.
 Every night during this week lights one of the candles, and proceed to discuss the principle represented by the candle.

 The 7 Principles of Kwanzaa

-The first candle to be lit is the black candle that stands at the centre of the Kinara.
+The first candle to be lit is the black candle that stands at the center of the Kinara.
 This candle represents the principle of unity.
-The other principles are self-determination, collective work and responsibility, cooperative economics, purpose, creativity and faith.
+The other principles are self-determination, collective work, and responsibility, cooperative economics, purpose, creativity, and faith.

 The 7 Symbols of Kwanzaa

 Seven Candles - these represent the principles and the colors of the African liberation countries: three red, one black, and three green.